tonethar/IGME-230-GDD-2017-Fall/weekly/week-1.md

 ## Required Reading
 * [syllabus.md](../syllabus.md)
 * [230 HTML intro.pdf](../docs/230 HTML intro.pdf) - this should be mostly a review of what you learned in IGME-110
+* <a href="../docs/230 HTML intro.pdf">230 HTML Intro</a> - this should be mostly a review of what you learned in IGME-110
 * [web-server-intro.md](../notes/web-server-intro.md)
 * [http-protocol-intro.md](../notes/http-protocol-intro.md)